 -

-Clear and predictable pricing: Unlike a pay-per-image API that can leave you with surprise bills, eesel AI’s pricing is based on a set number of AI interactions per month.
-There are no weird per-resolution or per-image fees, so you can actually budget for it and scale up without worrying about costs getting out of control.
+Clear and predictable pricing: Unlike a pay-per-image API that can leave you with surprise bills, eesel AI's pricing is based on a set number of AI interactions a month.
+No per-resolution or per-image fees, so you can budget and scale without costs spiraling.

 Is PhotoRoom pricing worth it?

-So, what’s the verdict?
-PhotoRoom is a genuinely powerful tool for anyone who needs to create great-looking images, especially for e-commerce.
-The Pro and Max plans offer features that can absolutely save you time and make your products look more polished.
+So, what's the verdict?
+PhotoRoom is a genuinely powerful tool for anyone who needs great-looking images, especially for e-commerce.
+The Pro, Max, and Ultra plans offer features that can absolutely save you time and make your products look more polished.
+If you're price-sensitive, it's still worth lining it up against a few PhotoRoom alternatives and skimming honest PhotoRoom reviews before you lock in an annual plan.
+If you mostly need raw image generation, tools like Freepik, Recraft AI, and Nano Banana Pro play in the same space.

-But the pricing model can be a bit of a maze, and the separate, usage-based cost for its API is a big factor for any business looking to automate.
-It’s a fantastic tool for editing images.
+But the pricing model can be a maze, the new AI-credit and batch meters take some getting used to, and the separate, usage-based cost for the API is a big factor for any business looking to automate.

-For businesses that want to scale their entire customer journey, from the moment a customer sees a product to the support they get after buying it, a broader platform like eesel AI offers a more connected, predictable, and scalable path forward.
+For businesses that want to scale the entire customer journey, from the moment a customer sees a product to the support they get after buying, a broader platform like eesel AI offers a more connected, predictable, and scalable path forward.
 It helps you manage the conversations that actually drive your business.

 Frequently asked questions

-PhotoRoom offers a Free plan, a Pro plan for individuals and small businesses, a Max plan for growing e-commerce needs, and an Enterprise plan for large organizations requiring API access.
-Each tier scales in features and capabilities.
+In 2026, PhotoRoom pricing has five tiers: a Free plan, a Pro plan for resellers and solopreneurs, a Max plan for growing brands, a newer Ultra plan for high-volume sellers, and a custom Enterprise plan with API access.
+Each tier scales up your AI credits and monthly batch-export limits.

-No, images exported from the Free plan include a PhotoRoom watermark and are explicitly stated not for commercial use.
-For any e-commerce business, you’ll need a paid subscription like Pro or Max.
+No. Images exported from the Free plan include a PhotoRoom watermark and aren't licensed for commercial use.
+For any e-commerce business, you'll need a paid plan like Pro, Max, or Ultra.
+If you're weighing options, it's worth scanning a few PhotoRoom alternatives first.